 What is the D.C. senior citizen or disabled property owner tax relief program?

 Washington, D.C. provides an exemption of 50% to senior homeowners and homeowners who are disabled.
 To qualify you must be at least 65 years old or disabled.
 The total income of everyone who lives at the property must be lower than $130,550.

 You must also meet all requirements for the Washington, D.C. homestead deduction.
 The homestead deduction reduces assessed value by up to $73,350.
 Eligible homeowners must occupy the home they own.
 It must be their principal residence.
 It can have no more than five units.

 Combined, these two programs can save most seniors significant money on their property tax bills.

 How high are sales taxes in Washington, D.C.?

 The sales tax rate in Washington, D.C. is 5.75%.
 Compared with the combined state and local rates in U.S. states, that would rank as the 11th lowest.
 Furthermore, some exemptions help to reduce the overall burden of sales taxes on seniors.
 Medicine is exempt from sales tax, including both prescription and over-the-counter drugs.
 Groceries are also exempt.

 What other Washington, D.C. taxes should I be concerned about?

 Washington, D.C. has an estate tax that will affect a greater percentage of estates than the federal tax.
-That’s because its exemption amount is $1 million (the federal exemption is $5.43 million).
-Estates over that exemption amount face tax rates of up to 16%.
+That’s because its exemption amount is $1 million.
+The federal exemption is $11.2 million for 2018 (it was $5.49 million for in 2017).
+D.C. estates valued over the $1 million exemption amount face tax rates of up to 16%.